How to Become a Surgical Technologist in Oregon

 Working as a Surgical Technologist in Oregon

 When seeking employment after completing your training program, you may find opportunities in local hospitals, private practices where surgical procedures are performed, or outpatient clinics where patients may require follow-up procedures.
-Becoming specialized in a particular area of surgery could help you earn better compensation and bring you more fulfillment as you progress within this field.
-Areas of specialization include brain surgery, heart surgery, gastric bypass surgery, plastic surgery and more.
+Becoming specialized in a particular area of the surgery could help you earn better compensation and bring you more fulfillment as you progress within this field.
+Areas of specialization include brain surgery, heart surgery, gastric bypass surgery, plastic surgery, and more.
 If this career excites you, now is a wonderful time to start your journey as a surgical technologist.